buzzbangorg/bsbang-frontend/README.md

 ## Install ##

 These instructions are for Linux.
-No plans to support Windows at this time.
+There are no plans to support Windows at this time.

-1. Copy bsbang.cfg.example to bsbang.cfg and change `SECRET_KEY` to your Flask secret key
+* Copy bsbang.cfg.example to bsbang.cfg and change `SECRET_KEY` to your Flask secret key
  (see http://flask.pocoo.org/docs/0.12/quickstart/#sessions) and point `SOLR_URL` to your Solr install

+Then, to run locally:
-2. Execute `python3 app.py`
+1. Execute `python3 app.py`

-To install in Apache2
+Or to run in Apache2:
 1. Install the Python3 mod_wsgi module (package `libapache2-mod-wsgi-py3` in Debian/Ubuntu)
 2. Configure Apache2 with `install/apache2/bsbang.conf`
 3. Create `/var/www/bsbang`
-4. Copy `install/apache2/bsbang.wsgi` to `/var/www/bsbang`, editing `sys.path.insert()` to point to your bsbang installation location
+4. Copy `install/apache2/bsbang.wsgi` to `/var/www/bsbang`, editing `sys.path.insert()` to point to the root of your bsbang installation.

 ## TODO ##
 Future plans include: